spacestation13/SS13-BuildFlags/README.md

   - `cli-args` (default): clones the base task with `-D${define}` appended to its command/args — matches DreamMaker's own CLI define syntax.
   - `write-file`: writes the selected `#define`s into `tgBuildFlags.localDefinesPath`, then runs the base task unmodified.
-Use this when the target build system has no CLI define flag at all (e.g. raw `dm.exe`, which only takes a `.dme` path).
-Only a marked block inside that file is ever touched, so any other hand-written content in it survives.
-    With 0 flags selected, or if `tgBuildFlags.baseTask` isn't set/doesn't
-    match, the extension gets out of the way entirely (extension-free parity).

 ## Settings